South Korea

 Specific eligibility criteria to adopt from South Korea

 If you’re interested in adopting a child from South Korea, you need to meet the eligibility criteria of your state or territory central authority.
-You will also need to meet the following South Korea criteria:
+You will also need to meet the following criteria:

 Marriage